Avalanche Transceiver Interference Advice

 There’s a famous story about a German guide explaining to a pushy foreign client why it wasn’t safe to leave the hut in a whiteout: the guy had questioned why the guide couldn’t just use his GPS to navigate safely up the glacier – to which the reply came: “A GPS is for getting yourself out of ze s**t, not into ze s**t!”

 Apart from transceiver interference, the other issue we’ve talked about with electronics is battery life and in particular, battery reliability at cold temperatures.
-I could easily use a smartphone or GPS to navigate all of the time (and indeed, many guides do!) – but in most conditions, I personally still choose to use a map and compass for day to day navigation, as it’s great practice and the batteries last a lifetime!
+I could easily use a smartphone or GPS to navigate all of the time (and indeed, many guides do!) – but in areas where good maps are available, I usually still to use a map and compass for day to day navigation, as it’s great practice and the batteries last a lifetime!
 On any tour, you should still be carrying a map and compass and know how to use them – and regular practice is the best way to keep your skills up.

-Personally, I only use of my GPS in situations where I know it will have a positive impact on speed and safety.
-As I’m quite handy with a map and compass, this means infrequently – but if you need to use yours more often, then clearly make use of it.
-However, it’s not a good idea to rely solely on your mobile phone as your main (or only!) navigation device – as apart from issues with cold temperatures, you are also running down the batteries on your principle emergency communication device at the same time…
+Personally, I only use electronic navigation in situations where I know it will have a positive impact on speed and safety.
+As I’m quite handy with a map and compass, this means less often – but if you need to use GPS more often, then clearly make use of it.
+However, it’s not a good idea to rely solely on your mobile phone as your main (or only!) navigation device – as apart from issues with cold temperatures, you are also running down the batteries on your principle emergency communication device at the same time… As mentioned above, I carry two low temperature tough phones – one is my regular phone for communication and then I carry a separate one without a sim, that’s used only as a GPS device (Android phone, with AlpineQuest App for navigation).

 Finally – there’s an amazing amount of great avalanche safety information available via smartphone apps and I use them every day, so please make use of this – but be aware that most of this information is best used as a planning tool before you set foot on the mountain. ie it’s not good to be measuring slope angles with your phone, or looking at a phone app ‘danger heat map’ in some critical spot in avalanche terrain, trying to make a ‘go-no go’ decision – the planning and decision making should have been done well before you set foot on the slope!